-31 Years Ago: Clint Black Makes Grand Ole Opry Debut
+31 Years Ago: Clint Black Makes His Grand Ole Opry Debut

-Black has released more than 18 albums, which collectively have sold in excess of 20 million copies.
-He returned to the Grand Ole Opry earlier this year to help celebrate the acclaimed hall's 40th anniversary, along with Blake Shelton, Miranda Lambert, Bill Anderson and Josh Turner.
+Black has released more than 20 studio and compilation albums, which collectively have sold in excess of 20 million copies.
+He returned to the Grand Ole Opry House in 2014 to help celebrate the acclaimed hall's 40th anniversary, along with Blake Shelton, Miranda Lambert, Bill Anderson and Josh Turner.
 In February of 2019, Black also performed at the storied venue alongside his friend Steve Wariner, as well as up-and-comers Carly Pearce and Michael Ray.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.

 Country's Greatest Love Stories: Clint Black + Lisa Hartman Black + More